 Jason Fried is co-founder and CEO of Basecamp.
 He co-wrote the bestsellers REMOTE and REWORK, speaks publicly around the world, and pens Inc. magazine’s “Get Real” column.
 You can follow @JasonFried on Twitter.

 David Heinemeier Hansson is co-founder and CTO at Basecamp.
 He co-wrote REMOTE and REWORK, as well as Getting Real.
 In July 2004, he released Ruby on Rails, the infrastructure software used to build applications at Basecamp and thousands of other popular sites.
 Follow @DHH on Twitter.

 The Basecamp Team from around the world

 Basecamp’s international team of lovable weirdos has the freedom to live and work wherever they choose.
-Some work in the Chicago office, where we gather a couple times a year for company-wide meetups.
 Everyone on the Basecamp team is invited to write about business, design, programming, and the web on our Signal v.
 Noise blog.

 Even though we’re constantly updating the Basecamp app and making it better every day, here are screenshots you can use in blog posts, press releases, or anything else featuring Basecamp.
 Download desktop screenshots and mobile screenshots.

-Download the entire Basecamp Press Kit which includes our logo, photos of our office, and screenshots of our app within various devices.
+Download the entire Basecamp Press Kit which includes our logo and screenshots of our app within various devices.